a2441918/example-nodejs-challenge/README.md

 1. git clone this repository and this branch.
 2. From the root of the code-challenge directory run: npm install
 3. From the root of the code-challenge directory run: npm run
+4. /listCommits -> Lists the recent commits in raw JSON format.
+5. /authorCommits -> Lists all output as requested by the challenge.

 ###How are the unit tests run?